 Results: Appropriate oral antibiotic regimens have shown to be non-inferior to IV antibiotics in the treatment of bone and joint infections and endocarditis

 Conclusion: For over 80 years the standard of care for the treatment of bone and joint infections and endocarditis has been a minimum of 4 weeks of IV antibiotics.
 Treatment with a prolonged course of IV antibiotics not only increases the risk of concurrent bloodstream infection and thromboembolic events but also increases treatment costs, which have become a burden on the healthcare system.
 Multiple randomized control trials have shown oral antibiotics to be as effective as IV antibiotics.
 In addition, there were fewer adverse events, decreased treatment cost, earlier discharge from the hospital, and improved patient satisfaction with an early transition to oral antibiotics.

 Keywords: oral antibiotics, intravenous antibiotics, bone and joint infections, endocarditis, adverse events, outcomes

 Seymour M. Oral vs Intravenous Antibiotics in the Treatment of Bone and Joint Infections and Endocarditis.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.